Charlotte Thompson (actress): Monsey, New York

-On July 29, 1872, she appeared in New York in One Wife, an adaptation of La Princesse George, by Alexander Dumas.
+On July 29, 1872, she appeared in New York in One Wife, an adaptation of La Princesse George, by Alexandre Dumas.
 This was the beginning of her emotional work, and she followed it by a production of Jane Eyre.
 The consensus of critical opinion was that her creation of that role was one of the most remarkable known to the stage.

 Later life

 Thompson married Loraine Rogers, of California, in 1867.

 She retired from the stage several years before her death and resided on her Southern plantation thereafter, near Montgomery, Alabama.

 Charlotte Thompson died at her home in Montgomery on April 22, 1898, after an illness which lasted only a few hours.